Table Of Contents

 Veterans’ conditions are based on the VA’s Schedule of Rating Disabilities.
 The rating levels for each type of disability are based on how much the residuals of said disability impair their ability to function in life and at work.
 An 100 percent rating indicates that the disability is completely or totally disabling.

-How does this Apply to PTSD?
+How Does This Apply to PTSD?

 The rating criteria for a total disability rating for PTSD are: